 As we’ve stated in previous posts, it is imperative that you have some sort of strategy for protecting your home from Eastern Subterranean termites.
 Termites can gain access to your home through many entry points, so it’s important that when a new home is being built, a pre-construction termite treatment (hereafter referred to as a “pre-treat”) is performed.

-As of today, 34 states in the U.S require that every new home receives a termite pre-treatment during the construction phase.
-Most other states require pre-treats in the individual counties or metro areas that they consider “high-risk”.
-In North Carolina and South Carolina, state building code (and both HUD and the FHA) require pre-treats, without exception.
-If you’re building a new home, or purchasing a new construction home in the Carolinas, you should know that your house will receive some sort of termite pre-treat.
+As of today, 34 states in the U.S. require that every new home receives a termite pre-treatment during the construction phase.
+Most other states require pre-treats in the individual counties or metro areas that they consider “high-risk.”
+In North Carolina and South Carolina, state building codes (and both HUD and the FHA) require pre-treats without exception.
+If you’re building a new home or purchasing a new construction home in the Carolinas, you should know that your house will receive some sort of termite pre-treat.

 Although pre-treats are non-negotiable, you and your builder have a choice when it comes to the method of treatment.
 Generally speaking, these treatment options fall into one of three approaches:

 The dilution rate of the termiticide will depend on both the type of liquid termiticide selected and the type of foundation used for the home.
-Once the mixture as been diluted according to the label, there are a few important application rules to follow
+Once the mixture has been diluted according to the label, there are a few important application rules to follow.

 If you’re wondering what it looks like when this work is performed, you can think of soil treatments like watering a garden or lawn.
 The technician uses a long hose connected to a large tank containing the termiticide mixture, and applies it to the ground using a spray nozzle.
 A typical new home will require at least 100 gallons of termiticide, and for this reason (among others) it’s probably not a task you should attempt on your own!